Drummonds Bank

 Messrs.
-Drummond is a formerly independent private bank that is now part of NatWest Group.
-The Royal Bank of Scotland incorporating Messrs.
-Drummond, Bankers is based at 49 Charing Cross in central London.
+Drummond, Bankers is a formerly independent private bank in the United Kingdom that is now part of NatWest Group.
+The Royal Bank of Scotland incorporating Messrs Drummond, Bankers is based at 49 Charing Cross in central London.
 Drummonds is authorised as a brand of The Royal Bank of Scotland by the Prudential Regulation Authority.

 History

-Goldsmith Andrew Drummond (1688–1769) founded the bank in 1717.
-The bank remained within the Drummonds family until 1924, when it became known as the Drummonds Branch of the Royal Bank of Scotland.
-The bank was the Royal Bank's first acquisition south of the Scottish border.
+Andrew Drummond (1688–1769), a goldsmith, founded the bank in 1717.
+The bank remained within the Drummond family until 1924, when it became known as the Drummonds Branch of the Royal Bank of Scotland.
+The bank was the Royal Bank's first acquisition south of the Scottish border and continued to be managed by a board of local directors until the 1960s.

-In 1992, RBS Holt's branch, Whitehall was absorbed by London Drummonds branch; it continues to operate as Holt's Military Banking, based in Farnborough, offering personal banking tailored to the needs of navy, army and air force officers.
+In 1992, RBS Holt's branch in Whitehall was absorbed by the London Drummonds branch; it continues to operate as Holt's Military Banking, based in Farnborough, offering personal banking tailored to the needs of navy, army and air force officers.
+At the same time, the Royal Bank of Scotland revived Drummonds as a specialist in private banking.

 The bank offers a variety of services to its private clients, including wealth and asset management.
 It has been based at its headquarters since 1760.
 Prior to 1758, the site was occupied by the townhouse, Naunton House.
 In 1758 the Westminster Bridge Commissioners purchased Naunton House and its neighbouring houses, for the purpose of widening the street.
-The surplus property was sold to Drummond's for £1,100.
+The surplus property was sold to Drummonds for £1,100.
 The building was reconstructed from 1877 to 1881; Admiralty Arch was built and The Mall laid out nearby shortly after.
 The building is listed Grade II on Historic England's register of listed buildings.

-Drummonds' focus on wealth management led the bank to creating a specialised department for UK National Lottery winners separate from its more traditional practices.
+The bank's focus on wealth management led it to create a specialised department for UK National Lottery winners separate from its more traditional practices.